 - The first and most important clue towards a possible genetic predisposition is obtained from family history

-- Genetic counseling is needed if a strong family history of breast, colon or endometrial cancer; or age younger than 60 years with a triple-negative breast cancer
+- Genetic counseling is needed if there is a strong family history of breast, colon, or endometrial cancer; or age < 60 years with a triple-negative breast cancer

 Endocrine Treatment Adherence (Level of Evidence 2A)